osgeouk/website/index.md

 We will be making videos available through YouTube in due course.

 Please do fill out the [feedback form](https://forms.gle/penyfTYhV733E7Yz5) with your comments and ideas for the future.
-Remember you have until 17:00 Thurs 21st Sept to be in the draw for a free e-book from [Locate Press](https://locatepress.com/).
+Remember you have until 09:00 Mon 25th Sept to be in the draw for a free e-book from [Locate Press](https://locatepress.com/).

 <img title="FOSS4G Uk Local 2023 Logo" src="/foss4guklocal2023/images/foss4guk2023-logo.svg" style="display:block; width: 50%; margin: 0 auto;"/>